secureworks/flowsynth/README.md

 ## Installation ##

-Flowsynth was developed on Python 2.7.
 The following python modules are required to run Flowsynth:

 +	argparse
 +	scapy

-While it may be feasible to run Flowsynth on other versions of Python, this has not been tested.
+Flowsynth has been tested on python 2.7 and python 3.

 ## How it works ##